 The species of nematodes deemed most effective against Japanese beetles, European chafers, and a few others is Heterorhabditis bacteriophora (Hb).

-Not necessarily.
+Beneficial nematodes sold at garden shops are not necessarily native species.
 They could be native or non-native (to your location) and produced locally or shipped from afar.
 Even if the species is native, the subspecies or strain that you buy may not be.